 Sony SRS-RA3000 360

-With great sound quality, at a greatly reduced price, the Sony SRS-RA3000 packs a punch with innovative 360 Reality Audio and HiFi streaming capabilities.
-Plus, this speaker offers a wide array of connectivity options, with the best by far being the device's built-in Google Chromecast capabilities, which we found to work seamlessly and be the best way to play HiFi tracks.
+With great sound quality at an approachable price, the Sony SRS-RA3000 packs a punch with innovative 360 Reality Audio and HiFi streaming capabilities.
+This speaker offers a wide array of connectivity options, including built-in Google Chromecast capabilities, which we found to work seamlessly and be the best way to play HiFi tracks.
 In conjunction, the Sony SRS-RA3000 utilizes 360 Reality Audio, a style of playing that projects sound throughout the room, a process that impressively mimics the experience of listening to live musical performances.
 This speaker technology, paired with the HiFi tracks, allows the Sony SRS-RA3000 to produce a listening experience that truly feels next-gen. Important to note, this is not HiFi in the traditional speaker lingo.
 Rather, these tracks are audio files with lossless compression, providing a fuller and richer sound.

 Read more: Sony SRS-RA3000 review